 The Centre for Economic Performance says that the Brexit vote has cost the average household £404 a year.28

-Food prices are growing at their fastest rate in 4 years.
-Here are the latest percentage changes for some basic foodstuffs recorded by the Office for National Statistics in the 12 months to November 2017:
+Food prices are growing at their fastest rate in four years.
+Here are the latest percentage changes for some basic foodstuffs recorded by the Office for National Statistics (ONS) in the 12 months to November 2017:

-As well as food prices, sterling’s devaluation has impacted other essentials such as clothing, footwear and transport.
-The latest ONS figures show transport costs rose by 4.5%, while the costs of clothing and footwear are up by 3%.30
+As well as food prices, sterling’s devaluation has had an impact on other essentials such as clothing, footwear and transport.
+The latest ONS figures show transport costs rose by 4.5 per cent, while the costs of clothing and footwear are up by 3 per cent.30

 The National Institute of Economic and Social Research says UK households could face increases of up to £930 in their annual shopping bills if the UK does not reach a trade deal with the EU.
 Unemployed households, those with children, and pensioners would suffer disproportionately as a result.31

-The Institute for Public Policy Research North calculates that Brexit is set to have nearly twice the impact on the North of England than it will have on London.
-More than 10% of the region’s economy is dependent on trade with the EU.35
+The Institute for Public Policy Research North calculates that Brexit is set to have nearly twice the impact on the North of England than on London.
+More than 10 per cent of the region’s economy is dependent on trade with the EU.35

-Value of exports of goods from the North of England: 201636
+Figure 7: Value of Exports of Goods From the North of England, 201636

 The Resolution Foundation says that the impact of Brexit on households in Northern Ireland will be a third greater than on households in London.37